The Weather Network: History

 The Weather Network was licensed by the Canadian Radio-television and Telecommunications Commission on December 1, 1987 and began broadcasting on September 1, 1988 (six years after the U.S. Weather Channel) as WeatherNow, under the ownership of engineering firm Lavalin Inc. (now known as SNC-Lavalin) and Landmark Communications.
 The channel gained its present name on May 1, 1989.
 In the early years, TWN, and its sister channel, MétéoMédia, shared a single television feed via analogue transponder on one of the Anik satellites, with computer-generated local forecasts airing on one while the video feed of a live forecaster or commercials aired on the other.
 At first the video section was only available during drive times on weekdays and half of the day on weekends; at other times local forecast was looped.
 The two services began to run separately starting in 1994, while both were still based in Montreal.
 Local forecasts were generated using the same systems owned by The Weather Channel in the U.S. called WeatherStar.
 TWN began using its own system called PMX in 1996, which is still in use today.
 Pelmorex purchased The Weather Network from SNC-Lavalin in 1993, two years after the merger of SNC and Lavalin.
 The channel launched its website in 1996.

-Throughout the 1990s and early 2000s, The Weather Network's broadcasts were divided into different programming blocks.
+Throughout the 1990s and early 2000s, The Weather Network broadcasts were divided into different programming blocks.
 One of the most notable was "EarthWatch", which originally began as a five-minute news segment discussing environmental and weather-related issues.
 The show had expanded as a nighttime programming block in the mid-1990s, and the news segment later spun off as the current "WeatherWatch" segment.
 Other programming blocks included the "Morning Report", focusing on Eastern Canada in the mornings; "Sea to Sea", focusing on Western Canada in the "workday" hours; an unnamed afternoon block which would later be known as "Across Canada" (spun off from a segment seen on "EarthWatch"); and the "Weekend Report", later known as "This Weekend". ("Morning Report" was, coincidentally, the title of the GTA broadcast dated back to February 7, 1994; the runtime was 4 hours.
 When it was upgraded to a national broadcast; "Good Morning Toronto" was provided as a replacement, but runtime was reduced by half-hour.)
 Programming blocks were discontinued in 2002 for weekdays and 2004 on weekends, although "This Weekend" continued to air until 2007.

 On May 2, 1998, The Weather Network started broadcasting nationally from a new studio facility in Mississauga, Ontario after relocating from Montreal.
 This led to the departure of several presenters, notably those who were on air during weekends.
 Several new presenters arrived at the time, while many of the Montreal presenters initially relocated, most departed from the channel over time, many of whom moved back to Montreal.
 To date, Chris St. Clair is the only presenter from Montreal remaining.